 This Golf was available as a 3 or 5 door hatchback, as a more practical estate and also as a less practical convertible (+there is the Jetta and the Golf Plus).
-All of these versions are technically the same and they are nowadays very affordable + they still look pretty up to date, so nobody is going to think something like: damn your car looks old
+All of these versions are technically the same and they are nowadays very affordable + they still look pretty up to date, so nobody is going to think something like: damn your car looks old mate !

-- -the used materials are durable
+- the used materials are mostly durable

-- -the space is good for a small car like this
+- the space is good for a small car like this

-- -the build quality is very good compared to the rivals / for example I would mention the premium padding inside the door pockets so it doesn’t matter what are you gonna throw there, nothing is gonna rattle there! / (the golf variant doesn’t have this)
+- the build quality is very good compared to the rivals / for example I would mention the premium padding inside the door pockets so it doesn’t matter what are you gonna throw there, nothing is gonna rattle there! / (the golf variant doesn’t have this)

-- -the ergonomics is logical / for example: the tilted and clearly visible position of the power windows switch is just flawless and all cars should have the power windows switch positioned like this.
+- the ergonomics is logical / for example: the tilted and clearly visible position of the power windows switch is just flawless and all cars should have the power windows switch positioned like this.
 Why ?
 Because you can clearly see and quickly use the switch without accidentally lowering the back windows or without uncomfortably searching for this damn switch / (the golf variant doesn’t have the switch positioned like this)

 On the other side there are also some disadvantages like:

-- -if you are using the car in hot climate areas then the headliner can start to sag
+- if you are using the car in hot climate areas then the headliner can start to sag

-- -while the optional touchscreen multimedia system graphics is still ok, the touchscreen response is slow
+- while the optional touchscreen multimedia system graphics is still ok, the touchscreen response is slow

 Body, paintjob, rust protection